 Each type has its own unique characteristics, and in some circumstances, these categories overlap.
 For example, there are double late fringed varieties.

-Learn more about the different varieties in our full guide (coming soon!).
+Learn more about the different types of tulips in our full guide.

 Here are three awesome cultivars to get you started:

 This is an outstanding example of a Darwin Hybrid, a showy flower that is highly recommended for perennial growing, as it remains vigorous year after year.

 Darwins have classic blooms that are slightly wider at the base and narrower at the top, like a pyramid.

 Stems average 20 to 24 inches, with spread of about six inches.
 Bulbs are 4.7 inches (12 centimeters) in diameter.